 See also: A Typical Design Process

 And don’t stop with one mood board — consider creating a few mood boards based on different themes.
-For example, you might want to focus on brand aesthetics in one, while going for a modern style in another.
+For example, you might want to focus on brand aesthetics in one, while going for a totally different style in another.
 Conversely, you can scale things down and use a mood board for each element of design.

 WHAT MAKES A GOOD MOOD BOARD?